-A time limit, called statute of limitations, is imposed on every type of claim, including personal injury, birth injury, and medical malpractice cases.
+A time limit, called the statute of limitations, is imposed on every type of claim, including personal injury, birth injury, and medical malpractice cases.
 You should consult an experienced medical malpractice attorney the moment you suspect negligence or malpractice on the part of a healthcare professional.

-- In Washington, DC, you must file your medical malpractice claim within three years of the date of the injury.
+In Washington, D.C., you must file your medical malpractice claim within three years of the date of the injury.
 If the injury is inflicted on a minor, as is the case with a birth injury, the three-year period begins on the minor’s 18th birthday.

 Maryland allows injury victims five years from the date of the injury or three years from the date the injury was discovered, whichever is earlier.
 If a minor suffers the injury, the same time limit begins once the child turns 18.

 This time runs out quickly and evidence can dry up and disappear even faster.
-Contact a Maryland malpractice lawyer today to get started on your case.
+Contact a malpractice lawyer today to get started on your case.

 The jury considers testimony by experts—usually other doctors—who testify whether they believe your physician’s actions followed standard medical practice or fell below the accepted standard of care.